Sadaqah is a form of voluntary charity which is highly emphasised in Islam as it carries great reward and brings numerous benefits.

 Find out more about our Sadaqah Jariyah Projects and reap their endless rewards.

-Sadaqah Jariyah (or Sadaqah) is not only an act of faith but an act of philanthropy; it is about supporting those less fortunate through continuous charitable contributions.
+Sadaqah Jariyah is not only an act of faith but an act of philanthropy; it is about supporting those less fortunate through continuous charitable contributions (also known as Sadaqah).
 Though one of the most common forms of Sadaqah is the giving of regular charity donations, Sadaqah Jariyah gifts aren't always monetary.
 Anything that can have an impact and be beneficial to others is welcome; this can include the giving of religious texts or materials, along with knowledge, skills or time spent fundraising for an altruistic cause.
-The details of your Sadaqah contributions are almost completely unrestricted, as long as what you are doing is benefiting others.

-The purpose of Sadaqah is to make a difference.
-We give Sadaqah with the goal of benefiting those less fortunate than us.
+The purpose of Sadaqah is to make a difference and help those less fortunate than ourselves.
+We give Sadaqah with the goal of benefiting the poor.
 In every aspect of Islam, we are taught to support one another and help our less fortunate brothers and sisters through whatever struggles they are experiencing.
 Sadaqah Jariyah is an extension of this, encouraging us to spread our generosity and become closer to Allah (SWT) in the process.

 On the other hand, Sadaqah is a completely voluntary donation with no restrictions on eligibility at all.
 Whoever you are and whatever your wealth, if you choose to support others through a Sadaqah contribution, you can.